We use resources wisely, seek new solutions and work to reduce our environmental footprint.

 *owned fossil-fuel generation

-By the end of 2018, we will have permanently retired approximately 30% of our fossil-fueled generation capacity since 2005.
+We have retired approximately 30% of our fossil-fueled generation capacity since 2005.
 This includes over 1,000 megawatts of retired coal-fired generation.
 We operate air quality control systems to reduce emissions from our remaining coal-fired generation units.

 *owned fossil-fuel generation